 Also, supplement-drug interactions can be dangerous and, in rare cases, even life-threatening.
 Always consult your doctor before supplementing and let them know about all drugs and supplements you are using or considering.

 Therefore, you may try the complementary approaches listed below only your doctor determines they could be appropriate.
 Supplements and herbs should never be used in place of approved medical therapies.

 S. boulardii is a type of yeast.
 Scientists hypothesize it might affect cellular signaling pathways in parasites and their ability to colonize the gut.
 This yeast is also being researched for soothing local and systemic immune responses in the gut .

 Brucea javanica and Coptis Chinensis, Chinese medicinal herbs, are used traditionally but lack proper scientific research.
 Some scientists hypothesize that they might inhibit the parasite, used along with a high-fiber and lactose-free diet, but this hasn’t been proven .

 How Can You Prevent Infection?

-Proper sanitation areas with clean water and proper hygiene can reduce your likelihood of being infected (R).
+Proper sanitation with clean water and adequate hygiene may reduce your likelihood of being infected .